Do I need a TV Licence?

 Your Halls of Residence will probably have a licence covering communal areas, but it won't cover your room.

 If you live in shared private-rented accommodation, the number of licences you need will depend on what type of tenancy agreement you have:

-• If you are sharing a house with other students and use a TV in your room and your room is a separately occupied space (a separate tenancy agreement would normally indicate that this is the case) you will need your own licence.
+• If you're sharing a house with other students and use a TV in your room and your room is a separately occupied space (a separate tenancy agreement would normally indicate that this is the case) you'll need your own licence.
 If you have separate tenancy agreements but there is only one TV being used in a communal area then only one licence is needed.

-• If you are sharing a house with other students and use a TV in your own room but the house can be treated as one place shared by all (a joint tenancy agreement would usually show this is the case), only one TV licence is needed.
+• If you're sharing a house with other students and use a TV in your own room but the house can be treated as one place shared by all (a joint tenancy agreement would usually show this is the case), only one TV licence is needed.

 You don’t need a TV licence if you don’t watch or record television programmes as they’re being shown on live TV, or any device.
 Likewise, you don’t need a licence if your out-of-term address is covered by a TV Licence, and you only use TV receiving equipment that is powered solely by its own internal batteries and it is not connected to an aerial or plugged into the mains.